RYGhub/terraria14-content/README.md

 KnockBack = 6.5;
 Usetime = 0.5 seconds;
 SellPrice = 1 Gold 50 Silver;
-Craftable with Spear, Short Sword and a prehardmode Morning Star near any envil.
+Craftable with Spear, Short Sword and a prehardmode Morning Star near any anvil.